Audio interconnect cables explained

 The longest and heaviest 'interconnects' on Earth lie deep in the oceans: the transatlantic telecommunication cables and trans-pacific cables.
 The telephone cables between Europe and North America were in operation until the mid-1990s (today data travels in optical cables) and an average cable had a full bandwidth of 400 kHz (!).
 The goal was speech intelligibility with as many simultaneous connections as possible and not audio fidelity.
-I just mentioned these cables, because some folks believe that science can't explain a two meter long audio cable...
+The fuss around a few meters long audio cable is really pointless.

 For a detailed analysis of interconnect cables we need a relevant electrical model of the full system (equivalent circuit, RC model).
 If we are interested in our cable's response up to 100 kHz (which is five times the frequency range of the human hearing!), this simple RC model is perfectly valid up to 200 meters (model is valid for '75 Ohm' coaxial cables up to 400 meters).
 I think that's enough, this length is far beyond any room size.
 As we can see the propagation of the electromagnetic wave is negligible in interconnect cables with normal room length.

 Line out, line in and the interconnect cable (unbalanced system, grounding not shown)